MT Orkim Harmony hijacking: Aftermath

 Further investigation by Vietnamese authorities concluded that the pirates were not amateurs, but "seasoned criminals" based on how they conducted their motives by switching off Automatic Identification System (AIS) to operate their crime undetected and how they were found with wads of cash on their lifeboat when detained by VBDF and VCG.
 MMEA's investigation also revealed that there are another five perpetrators (bringing the total to 13) who were involved in the hijacking by using a tugboat to approach the tanker and that all of them had escaped to Batam, Indonesia where the tugboat was found by the Indonesian navy on 21 June.
 The tugboat has been identified as Meulaboah and was found abandoned near Seloko Island off Batam by the Indonesian Navy's Western Fleet Command's (KOARMABAR) Quick Response team.
 Eight pirates who had been caught earlier in Vietnam has admitted the tugboat was used as their transportation.
 On 31 August, KOARMABAR arrested the alleged mastermind known as Albert Yohanes who living in an apartment in Grogol Petamburan, West Jakarta, Indonesia.
-The MMEA has been informed over the arrestment and will send a representative to help Indonesian authority to solving the case.
+The MMEA has been informed over the arrests and will send a representative to help Indonesian authority to solving the case.

 On 12 September 2016, after almost a year after the incident, the Vietnamese high court finally approved the Malaysian request for extradition, while rejecting a similar request from the Indonesian government.
 On 27 November, all suspects arrived on Senai International Airport of Johor through a special chartered flight by MMEA from an airport in Hanoi.
 The Malaysian court sentenced all suspects to 15 and 18 years in prison with all pleading guilty.